lorenzkuhn/academic-kickstart/content/project/cil_collaborative_filtering/cil_collaborative_filtering.md

 date = 2019-03-07T11:07:00

 # Project summary to display on homepage.
-summary = "For this proejct we leverage matrix factorization and gradient descent approaches to build a recommender system for movies."
+summary = "For this proejct we leverage matrix factorization and neural network methods to build a recommender system for movies."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`